-ABA is designing Yale’s new Center for the Humanities, centralizing numerous academic departments in one historic location and offering greater opportunities for collaborative facilities.
-The existing 195,000 gsf Collegiate Gothic complex is organized around two landscaped courtyards, and currently includes housing, faculty offices, classrooms, and seminar rooms.
-ABA’s design reconsiders entry, orientation and wayfinding systems; classrooms and program areas; faculty offices; and administrative services.
-A new 13,000-sf space for a 280-seat Lecture Hall and 100-seat Film Screening Room is sited below the redesigned courtyard.
-The project renews and reconfigures teaching and social settings; repurposes historic interiors; and reconsiders former residential spaces as clusters for faculty offices, collaborative workplace, and study.
+ABA is designing Yale’s new Center for the Humanities, centralizing numerous academic departments in one location and creating greater opportunities for collaborative work in a historic building.
+The existing 195,000-square-foot Collegiate Gothic complex is organized around two landscaped courtyards and includes housing, faculty offices, classrooms, and seminar rooms.
+ABA’s design reconsiders entry, orientation, and wayfinding systems; classrooms and program areas; faculty offices; and administrative services.
+A new 13,000-square-foot space for a 280-seat lecture hall and 100-seat film screening room was excavated below a redesigned courtyard.
+The project renews and reconfigures teaching and social settings; repurposes historic interiors; and reconsiders former residential spaces as clusters for faculty offices, collaborative workplace, and research.

 New Haven, Connecticut

 Size: 206,000 sf